concurp1-1920/slides/10/content.md

    final Condition dOpen = lock.newCondition();       // signaled when open > 0
    final Condition cuLeft = lock.newCondition();      // signaled when open = 0

-   int barber = 0,    // incremented by barber when he's ready
+   int barber = 0,    // inc by barber when he's ready
-       chair = 0,     // incremented by customer when sitting in chair open = 0;      // incremented by barber, decremented by cust. when leaving
+       chair = 0,     // inc by customer when sitting in chair open = 0;      // inc by barber, dec by cust. when leaving

    // called by customers